-- JUST TIED THE KNOT: I consider myself financially responsible and budget conscious; however, I’m terrible about checking my accounts.
+JUST TIED THE KNOT: I consider myself financially responsible and budget conscious; however, I’m terrible about checking my accounts.
 Something that has made my life a lot easier is personalized text and email notifications from my bank and credit cards.
 The alerts keep me informed and on top of my accounts.
 I even set up a folder in my inbox designated for bank notifications.
-Also, I have a set amount of each paycheck I save to make sure I can travel, go see a few concerts or buy that pair of shoes I’ve had my eye on.
+Also, I have a set amount of each paycheck I save to let me buy a thing or two I’ve had my eye on.

-- SINGLE: Everyone has that one thing they spend more money on than they probably should, but knowing what it is and how to manage it is key.
+SINGLE: Everyone has that one thing they spend more money on than they probably should but knowing what it is and how to manage it is key.
 For me, it’s eating out.
 I’ve learned that cooking my own meals and planning for the week ahead has saved me a lot of money.
-Of course, going out with friends to celebrate a birthday or grabbing a bite for lunch happens, but I try to limit that as much as possible.
+Of course, things happen, but I try to limit excess spending as much as possible.

-- JUST TIED THE KNOT: Make your money work for you by establishing organized accounts for various things you’re working toward.
-We saved for our wedding and honeymoon in one account, had another for the down payment on our house and a third account for future travel.
+JUST TIED THE KNOT: Make your money work for you by establishing organized accounts for various things you’re working toward.
+Budgeting as newlyweds was a challenge, but we decided to set up multiple accounts.
+One was designated for our wedding and honeymoon, another for a down payment on our house and a third account was specifically for future travel.
 We even have an emergency fund for our pets with automatic transfers from each paycheck for their care.
 Dedicated separate accounts for all of our big-ticket goals help make things possible without having to cut too much out of our regular budget.